Zan Armstrong

 Visualizing Data for Analysis & Decision Making

-As a data visualization and data strategy consultant, I change how people look at their data (literally) -- leading to deeper understanding and discoveries, sparking new data-driven questions, and enabling better decision-making.
+I create charts and graphs which change how people look at their data (literally) -- leading to better decision making, data driven questions, deeper understanding, and new discoveries.

-My visualization work spans analytical challenges across industries and sectors.
-I've helped research teams building large-scale computing and ML systems, contributed to scientific discoveries, guided decisions made by senior executives at both start-ups and Google, informed public health officials and scientists tracking emerging pathogens through wastewater data, and advised the teams making COVID-19 related data accessible to millions through Google Search.
-My work has been recognized beyond their analytical origins; visualizations originally created to understand bacterial life and AI models have been exhibited at major museums including SF MOMA, Ars Electronica, and Cooper Hewitt.
+My work spans analytical challenges across industries and sectors.
+I've helped research teams building large-scale computing and ML systems, contributed to scientific discoveries, guided decisions made by senior executives at both start-ups and Google, informed public health officials and scientists tracking emerging pathogens through wastewater data, and helped the Google Search team make data related to COVID-19 accessible to millions of people.
+My work has been recognized beyond their analytical origins; visualizations originally created to understand bacterial life or AI models have been exhibited at major museums including SF MOMA, Ars Electronica, and Cooper Hewitt.

-My perspective in data visualization is grounded in my experirence as a data analyst, including forecasting/analyzing revenue data and advising executive stakeholders as a Senior Financial Analyst at Google.
+My perspective in data visualization is grounded in my experirence as a data analyst, especially in my work forecasting/analyzing revenue data and advising executive stakeholders as a Senior Financial Analyst at Google.